pika/pika/docs/faq.rst

 - What versions of Python are supported?

-    Main developent is currently on the Python 2.6 branch.
-For a release, Pika passes its tests on the latest versions of 2.5, 2.6 and 2.7.
+    Main development is currently on the Python 2.7 branch.
+For a release, Pika passes its tests on the latest versions of 2.6 and 2.7.

 - Does Pika work with Python 3?